 For many years I specialised in robotic automation and developed a number of cutting edge automation systems that were adopted by various automotive manufacturers.
 This took me to work at a variety of plants across Europe including Volkswagen, Audi, Mercedes, Jaguar, Aston Martin, BMW, Opel, Land Rover, Ford and Rover.

 My work eventually took me from the UK to Australia on a project for GM Holden who purchased the Robotic Engine marriage system that I had developed.
-If you drive a VE Commodore, the entire drivetrain was installed by robots that I programmed and tooling that I developed.
+If you drive a VE Commodore, which was also exported as the Chevrolet SS and Pontiac G8 to the US, the entire drivetrain was installed by robots that I programmed and tooling that I developed.

 Once here in Australia I decided to stay and spent a number of years working for a local automation company providing automotive production systems to Holden.
 Ford, Mitsubishi, Toyota, Proton, Perodua and the like.
 Tired of travelling I then took a local job as Maintenance Manager for a tier 1 automotive supplier to GM Holden, Ford, Toyota, Volvo, and Jayco.
 Whilst there I started off making supercharger kits in my spare time as a bit of a sideline to my regular job, however since the closure of Ford and Holden in 2017 Joe Blow has been a full time undertaking.